machinetranslate/machinetranslate.org/building-and-research/metrics/bertscore.md

 >
 > [...]
 First, such methods often fail to robustly match paraphrases.
 >
 > [...]
-Second, n-gram models fail to capture distant dependencies and penalize semantically-critical ordering changes.
+Second, n-gram models fail to capture distant dependencies and penalise semantically-critical ordering changes.
 >
-> For example, given a small window of size two, BLEU will only mildly penalize swapping of cause and effect clauses (e.g. A because B instead of B because A), especially when the arguments A and B are long phrases.
+> For example, given a small window of size two, BLEU will only mildly penalise swapping of cause and effect clauses (e.g. A because B instead of B because A), especially when the arguments A and B are long phrases.
 >
-> In contrast, contextualized embeddings are trained to effectively capture distant dependencies and ordering.
+> In contrast, contextualised embeddings are trained to effectively capture distant dependencies and ordering.
 >
 > [*BERTScore: Evaluating Text Generation with BERT*](#resources)